Data Centers in Olten

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Olten.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via private network extensions to the primary interconnection hub in Zurich.
+Direct Cloud On-Ramps: As of September 2025, there are no direct public cloud on-ramps located in Olten.
+Businesses requiring dedicated cloud access connect via private network extensions to the major cloud hubs in Zurich or Geneva.

 Power Analysis